 Speech and talent night occur the same night in May.
 Wearing their suits and sponsor banner, candidates deliver a three to four minute memorized original speech on a subject of their choice.
 Speeches are judged on topic appropriateness, grammar, hand gestures and voice fluctuations.
-A few sessions at Toastmasters and coaching from Master Toastmaster Bob Davidson aids the candidate on how to craft a perfect speech.
+A few sessions at Toastmasters and coaching from Master Toastmaster aids the candidate on how to craft a perfect speech.

 Talent and Creativity: